John Van Antwerp Fine Jr.: Career and academic interests

-Studies on Bosnian history
+Bosnian history and Bosnian Church

+He has also revolutionized the way scholars understand the Bosnian Church (first published in 1975; republished in England in 2006), showing that it was not heretical.

-Fine has also contributed to understanding of Bosnian history, working to correct popular misconceptions, especially during the Balkan wars of the 1990s.
+Fine has also contributed to the understanding of Bosnian history, working to correct popular misconceptions, especially during the Balkan wars of the 1990s.
 He co-authored Bosnia and Hercegovina: A Tradition Betrayed with former student Robert J. Donia (1994), a work published in England, the US, and in Bosnian translation in war-time Sarajevo (1995).
 He traveled to and lectured in the besieged cities of Sarajevo and Mostar during the war.